-These cats remain playful well into their golden age, so don’t expect them to calm down past kittenhood.
+These cats remain playful well into their golden years, so don’t expect them to calm down past kittenhood.

 And while athletic and muscular, the Turkish Van isn’t very graceful and often breaks things or doesn’t land on its feet.
-Put any valuable away if you wish to keep them.
+Put any valuables away if you wish to keep them.

 The Turkish Van is also one of the largest cat breeds, so they don’t make the best lap cats.
 Still, they’re quite affectionate with the person who earns their respect and trust.

 With its short, bunny-like tail, the Japanse Bobtail is next on the list of the smartest cat breeds in the world.

 In the past, Japanese Bobtails were imperial pets and guarded the grain and silkworm against pests.
 It’s no surprise that people even regarded tricolored Bobtails as good luck charms.